 6-Accept your diploma from the presenter with a firm handshake and an appreciative smile.

-7– Share information before the big day with your graduation guests about parking, seating and such.
-You’re the host and it’s your job to make the day as enjoyable as possible for your guests.
+7– Share information before the big day with your graduation guests about parking, seating, etc. You’re the host, and it’s your job to make the day as enjoyable as possible for your guests.

-9-Personally greet and thank your guests for coming to the ceremony to support you.
+9-Personally greet and thank your guests for supporting you at the ceremony.

 10-Be prepared to pose for lots of pictures.
-Just smile and go with it- this is one of those things us grown ups do because we just love you so very much.
+Just smile and go with it- this is one of those things we grown-ups do because we love you so very much.

 PS) Remember to get the free Graduation Gift Registry I made for you!
-And if this post was helpful, will you please share with your friends?
+And if this post was helpful, will you please share it?